-R&D cycles are shortening and disruption is rife in most industry sectors, and yet, there seems to be a worrying level of inconsistency about “what good looks like” in the area of R&D / Innovation management.
-To get a first-hand view, we spoke to a number of experts in the field, including a diverse set of current and former Chairs, CEOs, and Chief Technology (R&D) / Innovation Officers from technology-intensive industrial companies, in both North America and Europe.
-We coupled these interviews with data analysis of select high performing companies across the globe to spot trends and further avenues for probing.
+R&D cycles are shortening and disruption is rife in most industry sectors, and yet, there seems to be a worrying level of inconsistency about “what good looks like” in the area of Innovation management.
+To get a first-hand view, we spoke to a number of experts in the field, including a diverse set of current and former Chairs, CEOs, and Chief Technology (R&D) / Innovation Officers from technology-intensive industrial companies across the globe.
+We coupled these interviews with data analysis from over 100 industrial companies around the world to spot trends and further avenues for probing.

 Some clear themes emerged:

-Our analysis showed that more than 80 percent of Chief R&D Officers (called CTOs in this document, though several titles are prevalent) have PhDs.
-The PhDs were overwhelmingly in scientific areas core to the companies in question.
-For example, when we looked at Chemicals/Speciality Chemicals companies, almost 100 percent of CTOs had a PhD in Chemistry or Chemical Engineering.
+Our analysis showed that close to 50 percent of Chief Innovation Officers (called CTOs in this document, though several titles are prevalent) have PhDs, with the figure increasing to over 90 percent if you include sciences backgrounds core to the companies in question.
 However, do you really need a PhD to effectively perform the role of the CTO, or has this just become conventionally accepted wisdom?

 A senior former CTO we spoke with strongly believed the PhD was a necessity.
 “If you don’t get the Tech, you don’t stand a chance,” the former CTO said.
 Building credibility within both the R&D community and with business leaders seems to be an uphill task without personal scientific credibility.
 “P&L leaders often don’t make great CTOs, and vice versa,” said another leader.